 Search for a stay in advance

-In our case, we still use a joker resource, because the Tadeu is a small dog that does not loose hair, is trained and extremely behaved, so we decided to start negotiating the accommodating of our dog with owners of real estate that are not pet-friendly On Airbnb.
+In our case, we still use a joker resource, because the Tadeu is a small dog that does not lose hair, is trained and extremely behaved, so we decided to start negotiating the accommodating of our dog with owners of real estate that are not pet-friendly On Airbnb.

 So if your dog has the same characteristics as Tadeu, you can use this feature as well.
 If your dog unfurl and/or does not behave very well alone, I do not recommend trying this option, because surely you will receive negative testimonials and this will prevent you from being accepted by other owners in the future (even if you want to stay without the Your dog)